paulirish/commitlintbot/README.md

 ## Configuration
 * A [default commitlint config](./default-commitlint.config.js) will be applied.
    * However if you have a `commitlint.config.js` in the root of the repo, that will be used instead.
 The other config formats are not supported.
-* Additionally, if you have a `.cz-config.js` in the root of your repo, that will be used to enforce your custom scopes & types.
+* ~Additionally, if you have a `.cz-config.js` in the root of your repo, that will be used to enforce your custom scopes & types.~  This is broken ATM. <3

 ## Installation